Trustable Compliance Report#

 TA-CONFIDENCE

-Confidence in JSON-Library is measured based on results of analysis.
+Confidence in nlohmann/json library is measured based on results of analysis.

 0.00